 Fees Related to the ACA

-The ACA contains three fee requirements that impact CalPERS and our health plans.
+The ACA contains fee requirements that impact CalPERS and our health plans.
 Employers don't need to pay these fees; CalPERS factors the fees into our annual health premiums:

 Patient-Centered Outcomes Research Institute Fee (PCORI).
 Extended through 2029 by the Further Consolidated Appropriations Act of 2020 (PDF).